anu-bdsi/workshop-intro-to-linux-aug-2023/04_variant_calling.md

 * `FILTER` - filter status: PASS if this position has passed all filters (a call is made at this position).
 * `INFO` - additional information

-__Exercise: read more about the vcf file and try to find any alternate bases.__

 Like the alignment steps, we don't normally need to read the coverage information so it would be good we can also output this information to a binary file to reduce the storage space used.

-__Exercise: read the documentation of `bcftools mpileup` to see if you can make the output into a binary format?
+__Please read the documentation of `bcftools mpileup` to see if you can make the output into a binary format?
 If can please do so.__

 ### 4.2.
 Detect the single nucleotide variants (SNVs)